 One owner enjoys enhancing store-bought rotisserie chickens by placing them in the Masterbuilt for 30 minutes or so – the time it takes for the smoker to get up to smoking speed.

-The Masterbuilt requires a pre-heat period but after that smoking time is generally 5 hours for ribs, 3 hours for chicken, and about two hours for sausage.
+This Masterbuilt electric smoker requires a pre-heat period but after that smoking time is generally 5 hours for ribs, 3 hours for chicken, and about two hours for sausage.

 - Minor assembly required

 - Large capacity – a full rack of ribs can easily fit on one shelf